 We've already talked about the fact that you'll want to do this on Easter Sunday and around Christmas.
 But don't stop there.
 Plan a few big events each year that are specifically designed to help your church family reach out.

 Plan a "Friend Day" in the Spring.
-Or a "Back to Church" Sunday in September.
+Or a "I Love My Church" Sunday in September.
 Take a week of the summer and put on a VBS program for your community.
 Do something special for your Father's Day and Mother's Day services.

 Choose a few of these events and make them highlights in your church calendar.
 Your people will start to look forward to these Sundays, and you’ll start to see the momentum build from year to year as people find it easier and easier to invite others.